microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ## Next steps

 At this point deployment is complete.
-Please go to the [Using the IA Accelerator for the first time](/docs/deployment/using_ia_first_time.md) section and complete the following steps.
+Please go to the [Using the IA copilot template for the first time](/docs/deployment/using_ia_first_time.md) section and complete the following steps.

 ## Additional Considerations for a Production Adoption

-There are considerations for adopting the Information Assistant (IA) accelerator into a production environment.
+There are considerations for adopting the Information Assistant (IA) copilot template into a production environment.
 [See this documentation](/docs/deployment/considerations_production.md).

 ## Need Help?